 Get your bills current

 You typically have 30 days to make a payment so If you’re running late on one try to get it paid ASAP.
-Even if you’ve already passed that mark the sooner, you pay it; the less damage is done.
+Even if you’ve already passed that mark the sooner, you pay it, less harm.
 If you’ve had a bad run of missing payments in previous months, you can fix the damage by immediately switching to paying all bills on time.
 After 2-3 months you should see an improvement in your credit score.

 Become an authorized user

-Do you know someone you trust completely and is good at managing money?
+Do you know someone you trust entirely and is good at managing money?
 If so, and they’re willing to let you become an authorized user, then their account will show up on your credit report.
-As a result, your credit score gets a boost from their on-time payments and (hopefully great) credit utilization rate.
+As a result, your credit score gets a boost from their on-time payments and (hopefully high) credit utilization rate.
 Just make sure you choose someone who does pay their bills on time and keeps a low debt.
-Bad credit history will show up just as much as good.
+Bad credit history will show up just as much as useful.

 Remove bad credit reports